Nyenyere/GFZS-stackpack/README.md

 Experimental searchable, lossless, SHA-verifiable archive pipeline for structured text datasets.

+This repository is a public project brief and benchmark disclosure for GFZS StackPack.
+The implementation is not currently open source.

 ## Overview

 GFZS StackPack is an experimental archive/container pipeline for structured text datasets.